siccar/referrals-api/README.md

  - Create a new pipeline called OpenReferralAPI and target the azure-pipelines.yml
  - Create a release which targets the OpenReferralAPI artifact and targets and app service.
  - Setup triggers or manually create a build and then release to the app service.

+ ## Feedback
+Issues can be created against the Github repository ToDo Add in link to Github repo